swapneelsingh/Slot-Machine-JS/README.md

 # Slot-Machine-JS 🎰

 Welcome to **SlotMachineJS**, a simple terminal-based slot machine game implemented in JavaScript.
-This project is a beginner-level implementation of a slot machine that includes features such as random spins, a betting system, and an interactive user interface that runs in your terminal.
+This project is a beginner-level implementation of a slot machine that includes features such as random spins, a betting system, and an amazing interactive user interface that runs in your terminal.

 ## Features ✨